How empathy boosts engagement, lowers costs, and drives sustainable recoveries

 The FCA’s Consumer Duty focuses on avoiding foreseeable harm.

-An inflexible collections model that overlooks a customer's specific situation is a regulatory breach waiting to happen.
 If you treat a vulnerable customer inappropriately because your system failed to identify them, you risk reputational damage and a potential 7-figure fine.
-The cost of non-compliance is the biggest hidden cost of all.

 Redefining empathy from a soft skill to a smart strategy